cindykandie/leaderboardAPI/README.md

 # 📖 [LeaderBoard Project] <a name="about-project"></a>

-> - In this project, We will built a basic website that allows users to add/remove books from a list.
+> - In this project, I built a leaderboard game that consumes a leaderboard api.

 ## 🛠 Built With <a name="built-with"></a>